slotThe/slotThe.github.io/posts/speeding-up-latex.md

       who actually know what they're doing.

 [^15]: Yes, debugging is a lot more difficult in batch mode,
+       but Emacs will do all the one-off compiling while I'm writing the thesis anyways.
-       but just firing off a one-off `pdflatex main` is very fast, so I still feel justified in enabling it by default.
+       Even if not, just firing off a one-off `pdflatex main` is very fast.